We may earn commission from affiliate links →

 Besides a wide variety of plants, the Botanical Garden is set up with themes in mind.
 For example, the most popular theme is the Japanese Garden, where visitors will find plants native to Japan and a traditional Japanese house.
 Another popular theme is the Roman Garden, where there stands a statue of Ceres and prominent plants in Romanian agriculture.

-If you are traveling with kids in Cluj, then consider giving its Botanical Garden a visit!
+If you are traveling with kids in Cluj, consider visiting its Botanical Garden!
 The entrance fee is 5 lei per person (at the time of writing).